August and September 2024

 Philly Tips:

-• Philly is a really cool city with lots of distinct neighborhoods to explore!
+• Philly is a really cool city with lots of distinct neighborhoods to explore.
+It exudes gritty vibes.

 • Fermentery Form: Brave the creepy alley you have to walk down to get here for the delicious beers!
 I am forewarning you that it is literally an alley with no sign for the brewery, just go with it!

 • Evil Genius Brewing: Hilarious beer names, a cute outdoor space, and fun vibes.
-They’ve got a small food menu to keep you satisfied
+They’ve got a small food menu to keep you satisfied.
+Located in the Fishtown neighborhood.

-• Monks Cafe: A Belgian beer bar with some amazing beers on tap, when I visited they had Cantillon and Russian River on tap which was a real treat!
+• Monks Cafe: A Belgian beer bar with some amazing beers on tap.
+Dirty glassware, pretentious staff.

 Evil Genius Beer Company